 Modern Slavery is both a crime and a violation of fundamental human rights.
 The term ‘Modern Slavery’ encompasses many forms including slavery, servitude, human trafficking and forced and compulsory labour, all of which incorporate the loss of an individual’s freedom by another to exploit them for either personal or commercial gain.

-Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
-Arena has a zero-tolerance approach to any form of modern slavery.
-We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place with the business or our supply chain.
+Arena Event Services Group Ltd (‘Arena’) are dedicated to promoting the dignity and respect of all people working for and on behalf the company and therefore, has a zero-tolerance approach to any form of modern slavery including the violation of child labour laws.
+We are committed to acting ethically and with integrity in all business dealings and relationships and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place anywhere within the business or our supply chains.